-Organizations that are required to file Form 990-T only because they are liable for recapture taxes, the section 1291 tax, or other items listed in the instructions for line 42 must complete the following:
+Organizations that are required to file Form 990-T only because they are liable for recapture taxes, the section 1291 tax, the tax on a hospital organization's non-compliant facility income, or other items listed in the instructions for line 43 must complete the following.

-- The heading above Part I except items E, H, and I; - The appropriate lines of Parts III and IV; - Signature area, and - Attach all appropriate forms and/or schedules showing the computation of the applicable tax or taxes.
+- The heading above Part I except items E, H, and I;

+- The appropriate lines of Parts III and IV;

+- Signature area; and

+- Attach all appropriate forms and/or

+schedules showing the computation of the applicable tax or taxes.

-Claim For Refund
+Claim for Refund